Bipul6129/Blog-Api---Laravel/README.md

 # Blog crud api using Laravel

-( The site not online as for now ).The app was deployed on [https://blog-api-laravel-production.up.railway.app/](https://blog-api-laravel-production.up.railway.app/) where u can use postman collection to call the api.
+The app was deployed on [https://blog-api-laravel-production.up.railway.app/](https://blog-api-laravel-production.up.railway.app/) where u can use postman collection to call the api.

 ## Table of Contents